RubyMoney/money-rails/README.md

 There, you can define the default currency value and set other configuration parameters for the rails app.

-### Setup for money-rails development

-Our tests are executed with several ORMs - see `Rakefile` for details.
-To install all required gems run `rake spec:all` That command will take care of installing all required gems for all the different Gemfiles and then running the test suite with the installed bundle.

-You can also run the test suite against a specific ORM or Rails version, `rake -T` will give you an idea of the possible task (take a look at the tasks under the spec: namespace).

-If you are testing agains mongoid, make sure to have the mongod process running before executing the suite,  (E.g. `sudo mongod --quiet`)

 ## Usage

 ### ActiveRecord